Public Notification Page

 The Cuyahoga Heights School District receives notification of the entitlement of federal funds, allocated in accordance with the Title VI-B flow-thru application process.
 Utilization of these funds is designated to provide services and programs for handicapped students.

-Persons who wish to ask questions about or comment on how these designated funds are utilized, are encouraged to contact the Director of Administrative Services.
+Persons who wish to ask questions about or comment on how these designated funds are utilized, are encouraged to contact the Assistant Superintendent.